PCEnthusiastXIoT/LCC-AI-Club-/AIClubWebProject/README.md

  - Brands

 The best persona is the most complete persona for initial development purposes.
 More will be needed and utilized as the project continues

+Start some mockups based on the persona's that are most likely to end up as primary

 Determine what kind(s) of AI/ML we are going to use, and how-
   - NLP for the chatbot